siimple/colors/README.md

 The list with all the colors are stored in `colors.json`.
 The main SCSS file `_colors.scss` is built using handlebars and can be automatically generated running the following command:

 ```
-gulp compile
+npm run compile
 ```

 If you want to compile the SASS files and generate the CSS version of this module, run:

 ```
-gulp build
+npm run build
 ```

-This will generate a file called `siimple-colors.css` placed in the `./dist/` folder.
+This will generate and save a CSS file called `siimple-colors.css` and his minimized file `siimple-colors.min.css` in the `./dist/` folder.

 ## License